syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/print.md

 ## Improve print quality

 Document editor provides an option to improve the print quality using [`printDevicePixelRatio`](../api/document-editor/documentEditorSettingsModel/#printdevicepixelratio) in Document editor settings.
 Document editor using canvas approach to render content.
-Then, canvas are converted to image and it process for print.
+Then, canvas are converted to image and it is processed for print.
 Using printDevicePixelRatio API, you can increase the image quality based on your requirement.

-The following example code illustrates how to improve the print quality in Document editor container.

 {% if page.publishingplatform == "aspnet-core" %}